thuynh386/bank_competition_and_capital_structure/README.md

 - Firm-level data from European countries
 - Indutry-level data for banking industry in corresponding countries
 - Data are extracted from Amadeus database

+Techniques:
+- Instrumental variables
+- Hausman test and Sargan test to validate the instruments used.